sinlyu/webdav-ext/README.md

-# automate-webdav README
+# automate-webdav

-This is the README for your extension "automate-webdav".
-After writing up a brief description, we recommend including the following sections.
+Navigate through edoc automate apps via VS Code.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+This extension provides WebDAV integration for VS Code, allowing you to:

+- Connect to WebDAV servers through a dedicated activity bar panel
+- Navigate and browse WebDAV resources
+- View debug output for WebDAV operations

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+- VS Code 1.101.0 or higher
+- Access to a WebDAV server

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+This extension contributes the following commands:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `automate-webdav.showDebug`: Show WebDAV Debug Output

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+This is an early version of the extension.
+Please report any issues you encounter.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of ...
+Initial release of automate-webdav extension with basic WebDAV connectivity features.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

 ---